10 skills at the heart of every leader’s arsenal.

-Hopefully you’ve watched the intro video, read the blog or listened to the podcast for this new series and have a general understanding of the 10 topics we are now starting to work through.
+Welcome back… Hopefully, you’ve watched the intro video, read the blog, or listened to the podcast for this new series and have a general understanding of the 10 topics we are now starting to work through.

 As with all of our modules, we provide you three ways to access this content.
-In addition to the podcast which you’re able to download, the full transcript (complete with pictures and additional links) can be found through our Coaches blog section of our website “amentorscouch.com”.
-Or you can watch the original video on our YouTube channel “Mentors Rant”.
+In addition to the podcast, which you’re able to download, the full transcript (complete with pictures and additional links) can be found through our Coaches blog section of our website “amentorscouch.com.” or you can watch the original video on our YouTube channel “Mentors Rant.”
 Three ways to better lock in the knowledge.

-So let’s get started with topic 1…
+So let’s get started with topic 1.

-At home with family members and the broader community or social networks – i.e. friends, church, clubs etc. as well as with our working environment – be it from our team or peers, our customers, our boss or even more senior management, the company itself and even our suppliers.
+At home with family members and the broader community or social networks – i.e., friends, church, clubs, etc. as well as with our working environment – be it from our team or peers, our customers, our boss or even more senior management, the company itself and even our suppliers.

 Perhaps these limitations are known by some stakeholders, but this typically only heightens their concerns about our ability or willingness to satisfy those expectations.

-A useful starting point in engaging stakeholders is to incorporate a method referred to as the “Circle of Influence” – this tool enables us to sort and cluster our stakeholders, thereby making sense of the chaos.
+A useful starting point in managing stakeholders is incorporating a method referred to as the “Circle of Influence.”
+This tool enables us to sort and cluster our stakeholders, thereby making sense of the chaos.

-Our aim should be to expand this Circle of Influence & encompass as many of those in the Circle of Concern as possible– particularly those “critical of us”.
+Our aim should be to expand this Circle of Influence & encompass as many of those in the Circle of Concern as possible– particularly those “critical of us.”

 Let’s now look closer at each of the stakeholder groups and touch on those important considerations.